awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **AMI ID**: Specify an AMI ID from which to launch the instance\.
 You can use an AMI that you own, or you can [find a suitable AMI](finding-an-ami.md)\.
    + **Instance type**: Choose the instance type\.
 Ensure that the instance type is compatible with the AMI you've specified\.
 For more information, see [Instance Types](instance-types.md)\.
    + **Key pair name**: Specify the key pair for the instance\.
 For more information, see [Amazon EC2 Key Pairs](ec2-key-pairs.md)\.
-   + **Network type**: If applicable, choose whether to launch the instance into EC2\-Classic or a VPC\.
-This option is not available if your account supports EC2\-VPC only\.
-If you choose EC2\-Classic, ensure that the specified instance type is supported in EC2\-Classic and specify the Availability Zone for the instance\.
-If you choose EC2\-VPC, specify the subnet in the **Network interfaces** section\.

 1. For **Network interfaces**, you can specify up to two [network interfaces](using-eni.md) for the instance\.
    + **Device**: Specify the device number for the network interface; for example, `eth0` for the primary network interface\.
 If you leave the field blank, AWS creates the primary network interface\.